Musical & Environmental

 Tracks are added to the SoundCloud playlist for the duration of the project.
 Additional (non-SoundCloud) tracks also generally appear in the lllllll.co discussion thread.

-The Assignment: Make the most of your bathroom.
+The Assignment: Make a piece of your own music louder/busier.

 Tasks Upon Completion:

-Label: Include “disquiet0706” (no spaces/quotes) in the name of your track.
+Label: Include “disquiet0710” (no spaces/quotes) in the name of your track.

 Upload: Post your track to a public account (SoundCloud preferred but by no means required).
 It’s best to focus on one track, but if you post more than one, clarify which is the “main” rendition.